-Writing a letter to the editor of your local newspaper is an excellent way to raise awareness about the Mexican gray wolf situation and the management of the U.S. Fish and Wildlife Service.
+Writing a letter to the editor of your local newspaper is an excellent way to raise awareness about critically endangered Mexican gray wolves and the steps needed to help them thrive.
 Surveys of newspaper readers show that the letters page is among the most closely read parts of the paper.
-It's also the page policy-makers look to as a barometer of public opinion.
+It’s also the page policy-makers look to as a barometer of public opinion.

-Several excellent letters written by lobo supporters have been published in the past few weeks!
+Several excellent letters written by lobo supporters have been published recently!

 Many thanks and congratulations to these talented and dedicated letter writers-your letters make a big difference in the effort to protect and recover our lobos!